one man’s guide to most of one band’s catalog

 But did you know Led Zeppelin could be pretentious, too?
 That I did not.

 This isn’t one of their more notable tunes, or even one of their more memorable tunes, or even the best unaccompanied-Jimmy-Page-alternate-tuning track they ever recorded.
-But in the grand scheme of guitar instrumentals, it’s just fine; in the even grander scheme of acoustic Eastern-influenced bridges from hippie blues numbers to belligerent rock numbers, it’s the best.
+In the grand scheme of guitar instrumentals, it’s not bad; in the even grander scheme of acoustic Eastern-influenced bridges from hippie blues numbers to belligerent rock numbers, it’s the best.
 [B-]

 “I Can’t Quit You Baby”